Murder of Wesley Bad Heart Bull: Custer Courthouse riot

-30 people of Indian descent were arrested, including Russell Means, Dennis Banks, and Sarah Bad Heart Bull, as well as being charged with riot and arson.
+Between 27-30 people of Indian descent were arrested, including Russell Means, Dennis Banks, and Sarah Bad Heart Bull, as well as being charged with riot and arson.

 Sarah Bad Heart Bull was convicted of inciting a riot and was sentenced to one to five years in prison.
-She served five months (one source indicated six months) of her sentence before being released on bail to await a decision on her appeal, when, ironically, her son's killer spent no time in prison for his crime (he was given two months probation).
+She served five months (one source indicated six months) of her sentence before being released on bail to await a decision on her appeal, when, Schmitz spent no time in prison and was given two months probation instead.

+Sarah Bad Heart Bull's release was advocated for by a caravan of defendants of the Custer Courthouse Incident, with defendants like Reginal Dixon-Brave testifying at Sarah's trial.
+She stated that she sympathized with Sarah's situation and went to Custer in order to get justice for the persecution that Native Americans have been facing for years.

 Hill was identified by Thelma Rios, another AIM activist who he lived with, as having provoked the Custer Courthouse Incident.
 According to Rios-Conroy, "He started it all, Dave.
 He provoked the riot.
 He was right there.
 He told me so, proudly, several times.
 He instigated that courtroom riot too.
 I was there.
 I saw him start it, punching a cop.
 At the time everybody thought it was great.
 He was a warrior.
 He was a hero and everybody trusted him, including me."

 Schmitz was acquitted of the second-degree manslaughter charge later that year by an all-White jury.

-The murder of Wesley Bad Heart Bull and the subsequent second-degree involuntary charge issued to the suspect is cited as the catalyst which led the American Indian Movement to occupy Wounded Knee during the Wounded Knee Incident.
+The murder of Wesley Bad Heart Bull and the subsequent second-degree involuntary manslaughter charge issued to the suspect is cited as the catalyst which led the American Indian Movement to occupy Wounded Knee during the Wounded Knee Incident.

 Vincent Eli Bad Heart Bull, Jr., who has been incarcerated since the age of 17, is the only surviving brother of Wesley Bad Heart Bull, and is the subject of an autobiography by Reno author Jacklynn Lord, entitled Custer Court House Incident.

 Sarah Jennie Bad Heart Bull, mother of Wesley Bad Heart Bull, died on 18 February 2013, in Cheyenne, Wyoming, at the age of 83.